On Borrowed Time

 On a more personal note, this project has also provided the editors of the work an opportunity to explore our own personal history and sense of belonging.
 It has given us the space to examine how our lineage is woven into our identities, and has provided us a glimpse of the modest role we play within a larger narrative that extends beyond ourselves.

 While Hong Kong is no longer considered “a borrowed place”, the region is still — in a sense — on borrowed time.
 As the region’s fifty year grace period slowly ends, China’s encroaching influence and presence have grown larger, and the promises that were once made to Hong Kong are now under threat.
 New legislation, such as the National Security Law, has been weaponised to silence pro-democracy advocates, and has forever reshaped what can be said and fought for in Hong Kong.

 It is within this historical context that On Borrowed Time was created.
 The project contributes to the shared endeavour of documenting Hong Kong’s unique status in the face of censorship.
 While some may argue that Hong Kong’s impermanence is inevitable, it is through preserving the collective memory of Hong Kong that a common truth—and the spirit of the things we love—may persist.

-This project is currently a work in progress.
-Feel free to reach out If you would like a sneak peek.
+Feel free to reach out If you would like to learn more.